WPDevelopers/embedpress/readme.txt

 ### 🔥 WHAT’S NEXT
 If you like EmbedPress, then consider checking out our other WordPress Plugins:

-🔝 [Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 1,000,000+ active users in the WordPress repository.
+🔝 [Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 2 millions+ active users in the WordPress repository.

 🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.